Automated emails allow you to communicate with your patrons in response to actions and data in Tessitura.

 4. Select Import Subscribers for Preview.

-If your automated campaign didn't send to any subscribers, there are a few things you can check to start troubleshooting.
+If your campaign didn’t send to any subscribers, there are a few things you can check.

 - Check the Recipients tab to view the Subscriber Import Issues > Data Errors.
 Are there any data errors that point to integration, list, or data issues?